-Short-Term Dynamic Psychotherapy (STDP) is a modern rendition of some of Freud’s best theories.
+Experiential Dynamic Therapy (EDT) is a modern rendition of some of Freud’s best theories.
 It is “dynamic” because the therapist is always helping the patient with the dynamic struggle between thoughts and feelings that need to be expressed, and the defense mechanisms that keep them at bay.
 In this model, the patient is encouraged to experience his emotions, not just talk about them.

-STDP is generally a more active technique.
+Experiential Dynamic Therapy is generally a more active technique.
 In traditional analysis, the patient is instructed to “free associate” and say whatever comes to mind.
-In STDP, the therapist tries to discourage the patient from rapidly changing topics because this can be a defense against focusing on the most critical issues that need to be addressed.
+In the experiential model, the therapist tries to discourage the patient from rapidly changing topics because this can be a defense against focusing on the most critical issues that need to be addressed.

 How long does therapy take?

-What kinds of problems are treated with STDP?
+What kinds of problems are treated with EDT?

-STDP is useful for common emotional problems like anxiety, panic, depression, relationship problems, and poor self-esteem.
+This therapy is useful for common emotional problems like anxiety, panic, depression, post-traumatic stress disorder, relationship problems, and poor self-esteem.
 Certain maladaptive personality traits (being overly dependent, submissive, controlling, etc.) can respond well to treatment.
 There is some evidence that common somatic complaints (headaches, GI distress) may abate, if they are related to emotional stress.

 Insurance companies generally pay a limited amount for psychotherapy, but they do not usually dictate what type of individual therapy they will cover.
-So yes, they will pay for STDP.
+So yes, they will pay for EDT.